 - 1 cup cooked quinoa

-- Add the chile pepper and spices and cook for a minute or two longer.
+Add the garlic, chili pepper, and spices and cook for a minute or two longer.

-- Add the spinach and stir everything together so that the spinach wilts.
+Add the spinach to the pan and stir everything together so that the spinach wilts.
+This will only take a minute or two.
 Remove from heat.

-- Drain the diced tomatoes and cover the bottom of a medium baking dish with the liquid.
-Place the tomatoes in the large bowl with the quinoa and beans.
+Drain the diced tomatoes and cover the bottom of a medium baking dish with the liquid.
+Place the tomatoes in the large bowl along with the quinoa and beans.

-- Add the cooked vegetables to the bowl with the tomato, beans and quinoa.
-Mix everything together well.
-Add a dash of salt and pepper, to taste
+Add the cooked vegetables to the bowl along with the salt and pepper and mix everything together well.

-- Cut the tops off of the peppers and carefully remove the seeds and ribs.
+Cut the tops off of the bell peppers and carefully remove the seeds and ribs.
 Place them upright in the baking dish.